 How Breast Lift Can Change Your Life

 A breast reduction can free you from the cumbersome weight of over-sized breasts.
-After surgery, you won’t have chronic pain in your back, neck and shoulders, and you will be able to breathe more easily.
-You won’t have to slump over because of your large chest, and you won’t see grooves in your shoulders from tight bra straps.
+After surgery, you won’t have chronic pain in your back, neck, and shoulders, and you will be able to breathe more easily.
+You won’t have to slump over because of your broad chest, and you won’t see grooves in your shoulders from tight bra straps.
 The skin underneath your breasts won’t become irritated or hard to clean.

 With smaller breasts, you won’t attract unwanted attention because of your appearance.
 Your body will look more proportional, and your clothing will fit and flatter you.
-Buying bras becomes a fun experience, too.
+Buying bras become a fun experience, too.
 You will feel a surge of self-confidence, knowing your body is perfectly proportioned and attractive.

 We Have Your Safety and Comfort in Mind

 Breast reduction offers multiple advantages, but many people are hesitant to undergo surgery.
 Trusting an experienced, qualified team can minimize many of the concerns associated with having surgery.
 Our team at South Florida Center for Cosmetic Surgery has performed thousands of breast reduction surgeries in our 15 years of practice.
-Our staff is compassionate and professional, and our facilities are designed for maximum patient comfort, privacy and safety.
+Our staff is compassionate and professional, and our facilities are designed for maximum patient comfort, privacy, and safety*.

-If you are interested in breast reduction, but worry about the specifics of surgery, talk to us about your concerns.
+If you are interested in breast reduction but worry about the specifics of surgery, talk to us about your concerns.
 We will break down the details of the operation and recovery to give you a better idea of what to expect.
 We will discuss reasonable expectations and the rare risk of complications.
 You should have all the information and answers you need to make informed decisions about your surgical care.

 How We Improve the Size of Your Breasts